ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 ## Developer Experience

-Both platforms prioritize developer experience, but they optimize for different workflows, Vercel for speed and zero configuration, Railway for control and flexibility.
+Both platforms prioritize developer experience, but they optimize for different workflows: Vercel for speed and zero configuration, Railway for control and flexibility.

 ### Vercel

 #### Deployment Speed and Workflow

 Vercel optimizes for frontend deployment speed.
-Build times run 30 seconds to 3 minutes thanks to aggressive caching.
-You connect your GitHub repository and Vercel detects your framework, configures build settings, and deploys automatically.
+Build times run 30 seconds to 3 minutes, thanks to aggressive caching.
+You connect your [GitHub](https://github.com/) repository and Vercel detects your framework, configures build settings, and deploys automatically.

 Every git push triggers a new deployment, and merged pull requests ship to production without manual intervention.

 #### CLI Tools and Local Development

 Vercel CLI handles deployment, environment variables, and log inspection.
-The CLI focuses primarily on deployment rather than local development, you use your framework's dev server (like `next dev`) for local work.
+The CLI focuses primarily on deployment rather than local development.
+You use your framework's dev server (like `next dev`) for local work.
 Vercel-specific features sometimes behave differently locally versus in production, particularly around serverless function execution and timeouts.

 #### Configuration and Infrastructure as Code

 Vercel uses `vercel.json` for route and build configuration, but most settings live in the dashboard.
 Moving configuration between projects or teams requires manual UI work.

 The serverless model abstracts infrastructure decisions, simplifying initial setup but limiting customization when you need deeper control.